-A passive experience would be going at it alone through free yoga videos online – say on YouTube via channels like Yoga by Adrienne, Body Positive Yoga, or Yoga with Kassandra – or through a paid streaming services like Yoga Download, Gaia, Glo, or YogiApproved.
-These outlets typically offer a one-way approach meaning you never meet or have any personal interaction with your teacher and that’s by design.
+A passive experience would be going at it alone through free yoga videos online – say watching YouTube channels like Yoga by Adrienne, Body Positive Yoga, or Yoga with Kassandra.
+Or, perhaps you’ve explored one or more paid streaming services like Yoga Download, Glo, or YogiApproved.
+These outlets typically offer a one-way approach meaning you never meet or have any personal interaction with your teacher – and of course, that’s by design.

 On the other hand, a more active approach would involve finding a yoga teacher that has an established professional online presence using a secure video platform, on a variety of different yogic topics, which can be explored day or night.
 This type of yoga teacher typically offers more specialized classes, often via a paid subscription.
 But, be sure to check and see if the subscription package includes direct dialogue between you and your teacher if that’s super important to you.

 You need to perform every day all the asanas you have learnt…Learn them first from a competent teacher and practice the basic asanas daily according to your schedule” (p.
 27, Textbook of Yoga by Yogeswar).

 Although I (Jaketha) completed in-person, yoga teacher training (YTT) and I’m currently registered with Yoga Alliance (RYT 200 meaning a 200-hour, registered yoga teacher (RYT-200) – not all yoga teachers have followed the credentialed path.
 Some yoga teachers are self-taught; others have received YTT but decided against registering with any agency.
 There is no right or wrong way.
 Honestly, it’s really about personal preference.